Cimpress-MCP/vagrant-orchestrate/docs/strategy.md

 ### Canary Blue Green
 This strategy simply combines the two immediately above - deploying to a single server, pausing, then to half the cluster in parallel, pausing, and then the remainder, also in parallel.
-Good if you have a large number of servers and want to do a smoke test of a single server before committing to pushing to half of your farm.
+This is good if you have a large number of servers and want to do a smoke test of a single server before committing to pushing to half of your farm.

     $ vagrant orchestrate push --strategy canary_blue_green